MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

 # Some common mistakes to avoid

-Of course you can read the docs, bu I decided to share some of my mistakes.
+Of course you can read the docs, but I decided to share some of my mistakes.
 Chances are you have the same problem which can be fixed quite quickly if you know where to look at.

-# Adding folder to PYTHONPATH
+## Adding folder to PYTHONPATH

 To make sure that Tavern can find **external functions** you need to make sure that it is in the Python path.
 I had some issues with adding my test dir to PYTHONPATH.
 Seems like in different environments command may vary.
 This is what works / does not work for me (I use zsh).
 For example, if **utils.py** is in the ‘tests’ folder: